landock/music-curation-frontend/README.md

 ### Development
 I added some tooling to generate Containers, Components, and Redux Modules.

-From the commandline inside the project run the following commands to create the js, scss, and test files you initially need:
+From the command line inside the project run the following commands to create the js, scss, and test files you initially need:

 ```
 hygen component new --name NAME [--stateful] [--functional]